 In Power BI, each table in the data warehouse you connect is known as a dataset, and the analyses conducted on these datasets are known as reports.
 To create a report, use Power BI’s report editor, a visual interface for building and editing reports.

 The report editor guides you through several selections in the course of building a report: the visualization type, fields being used in the report, filters being applied, any formatting you wish to apply, and additional analytics you may wish to layer onto your report, such as trendlines or averages.
 You can explore all of the features related to analyzing and tracking data in the Power BI documentation.

 Once you've created a report, Power BI lets you share it with report "consumers" in your organization.

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You'll have to keep an eye out for any changes to FormKeep's webhooks implementation.

 From FormKeep to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing FormKeep data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites FormKeep to Redshift, FormKeep to BigQuery, and FormKeep to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites FormKeep to Redshift, FormKeep to BigQuery, FormKeep to Azure SQL Data Warehouse, FormKeep to PostgreSQL, FormKeep to Panoply, and FormKeep to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
+Products like Stitch were built to move data from FormKeep to Power BI automatically.
 With just a few clicks, Stitch starts extracting your FormKeep data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.